Automattic/Edit-Flow/readme.txt

 **Dashboard Widget**

 * As a small bonus, we threw in a small dashboard widget that gives you a quick glance of the state of currently unpublished content.
 As this was a last minute addition, it's minimal and largely unstyled, but something we'll clean up and build out more in the coming days.

-= Quick Pitch =

-* Similar to QuickPress, this dashboard widget allows users to create a new pitch for an article.
-* <b>Note:</b> QuickPitch has been removed but will return once we figure out how to incorporate the new editorial metadata!

 = Editorial Comments =